Ultimate Dearborn Real Estate Investing Guide for 2026

 Foreclosure Rates

-Low foreclosure rates are a signal that the market has investment possibilities for performing note investors.
-Non-performing mortgage note investors can carefully take advantage of places that have high foreclosure rates as well.
-However, foreclosure rates that are high often signal a weak real estate market where liquidating a foreclosed home would be tough.
+Low foreclosure rates are an indication that the region has investment possibilities for performing note investors.
+High rates may signal investment possibilities for non-performing loan note investors, but they should be cautious.
+However, foreclosure rates that are high sometimes signal a weak real estate market where getting rid of a foreclosed unit may be a no easy task.

 Foreclosure Laws